 The Vackar configuration is rarely used because of known reason.

 The frequency tuning range is above 2.5, not observable in any other type of oscillator.
 The Coupling ratio is fixed; typical range is 1:4 up to 1:9.
-The tuning is provided independently of coupling.
+The frequency tuning is provided independently of coupling.
 Transistor's parametric variables are isolated from the resonator.
 The transistor input is not overloaded as Clapp or other circuits.
 The collector output is at low impedance providing low gain just to maintain the oscillation.
 The feedback division ratio is fixed.
 Even if the VFO is tuned, the impedance divider is fixed.
-The stability is close to XO.
+The stability is close to XO - crystal oscillator.

 Jiri Vackar published his work in a book, providing theory and analysis of each type of his oscillator.
 What was the last model, V66?
 Who knows?